 Lady Godiva has been a Coventry symbol since her famous, but likely fictional, ride through the city.

-Appearing on the coat of arms, multiple sports team logos & every bollard in the city, the Elephant has been Coventry’s animal for centuries.
+Appearing on the coat of arms, multiple sports team logos & most bollards across the city.

 A strong and powerful elephant on a hard industrial cog to create an image of Coventrian grit.
 On several occasions Coventry was briefly the capital of England so I referenced the English flag with a dark cross.

-I also selected it for personal reasons, as a teenager my friends and I used to hang out (read: loiter) around the cathedral grounds (it was also a perfect spot for band photoshoots).
+I also chose it for personal reasons, as a teenager my friends and I used to hang out (read: loiter) around the cathedral grounds.
 As Coventry is my hometown and vexilology is an interest of mine, it only felt right to go with the option that held the most personal meaning for me.